Frequently Asked Questions about Zoom Security

 Does Zoom use end-to-end encryption?

-As reported here, Zoom was not being clear in how they use encryption in their product, and the technical claim about using end-to-end (E2E) encryption was inaccurate.
+As reported here, Zoom was initially not being clear in how they use encryption in their product, and the technical claim about using end-to-end (E2E) encryption was inaccurate.
 E2E encryption would require that Zoom not only encrypted the traffic but also did not possess the encryption keys used to encrypt the video or audio meeting content.
 This type of measure would enhance the overall security of the meeting but also comes with considerable impact on the overall functionality available during these sessions.
 As an example for Zoom the functionality to focus the video on the active speaker, recording, transcribing or captioning the meeting content would be very difficult in a scenario using E2E encryption.
 Zoom is using encryption in their product, and they are using it in the same manner as many web based technologies as well as similar products like Google Hangouts.
 A comparison of different products can be found here.
 Zoom's mistake was using the terminology end-to-end encryption, which is not accurate.
+Subsequent to the writing of these articles, Zoom has implemented an end-to-end encryption design and has made that public to be peer reviewed by the cryptographic community.
+It plans to release this optional feature later in the 2020.
 Note that Webex does support an option to schedule a meeting using E2E encryption, but there is a trade-off as not all features are available when using Webex meetings with E2E encryption.

 Are Zoom transmissions routed through China?